Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 The **operating system** is supposed to be any not-so-old ``GNU/Linux`` distribution [#]_.

-People reported uses of Myriad on ``Mac OS``, yet no extensive testing has been done there.
+People reported uses of Myriad on ``macOS``, yet no extensive testing has been done there.

 Whereas Erlang supports ``Windows`` and we tried to be as cross-platform as possible, even with tools like ``MSYS2`` / ``MinGW-w64`` we suppose quite a lot of special cases would have to be addressed (patches welcome, though!).

-.. [#] For what it is worth, we prefer `Arch Linux <https://www.archlinux.org/>`_, but this des not really matter here.
+.. [#] For what it is worth, we prefer `Arch Linux <https://www.archlinux.org/>`_, but this does not really matter here.

 The main tool prerequisite is of course having the `Erlang <http://erlang.org>`_ environment available, in its ``21.0`` version or more recent.